Question: In Massachusetts, how long do points remain on your driving record?

 All moving violations are tracked in Massachusetts by the RMV and are recorded on your driving record.
-Moving violations can affect your motor vehicle insurance rate due to their points system and may cause your license to be suspended by the RMV.
+Moving violations can affect your state car insurance rates due to auto insurers' points system.

-The motor vehicle violations or at-fault accidents that are listed on your driving record are called surchargeable events.
+The motor vehicle violations or at-fault accidents that are listed on your driving record are called surchargeable events n Massachusetts.
 Each surchargeable event counts toward possible license suspension.
-Remember also that the RMV treats most out-of-state traffic convictions as if they occurred in Massachusetts.
+And, most out-of-state traffic convictions are counted as if they occurred in Massachusetts.

-If you receive responsible findings on three speeding violations within a 12-month period, your driver's license will be suspended automatically for 30 days.
+If you're convicted of three speeding violations within a 12-month period (not a calendar year), your driver's license will be suspended automatically for 30 days.
 The 12-month period begins when you either pay or are found responsible for the first of the three citations.

 Junior Operators (under age 18) face a tougher license suspension of 90 days for a first speeding citation and one year for any subsequent citation.
-For a first drag racing citation, a Junior Operator license will be suspended for one year.
-A subsequent drag racing violation will result in a three year suspension.
+For a first drag racing citation, a junior operator will be suspended for one year.
+A subsequent drag racing violation would result in a three-year suspension.

 If you collect seven surchargeable events within a three-year period, your license will be suspended automatically for 60 days.

-The surchargeable points schedule that was in place prior to April 2008 and that may still be used by some MA insurance providers is as follows:
+The surchargeable points schedule that was in place prior to April 2008 and that may still be used by some Massachusetts insurance providers is as follows:

 - Major traffic violation (such as DUI) 5 points